Smart cities, digital governance & sustainable impact tech

 What is TECHCARE?

-2 Days where business frontrunners, public leaders, policy-makers, dedicated researchers, developers and designers meet and learn to insert social responsibility and digital ethics into the technologies shaping our worlds.
+2 Days where business frontrunners, public leaders, policy-makers, dedicated researchers, developers and designers meet to insert social responsibility and digital ethics into the technologies shaping our worlds.

 Making responsible technology our business.